Basically, a scene where, after killing someone, the victim's beheaded and their head is held up to demonstrate it.

 - Yet another Warhammer 40000 example (Yes, happens there a lot, doesn't it?), any follower of Khorne will do this after killing an enemy leader (such as a Sergeant or other leader) mid-fight often screaming something like THE TROPHY IS MINE.
 He's more interested in what's inside the head, though.

 - Chaos tends to do this a lot.
 The trophy rack sprue for Chaos tanks includes a Tau helmet and a Necron skull, the Chaos Terminator Lord box has got a Tyranid Warrior's head impaled on spikes.

-- There are lots of disembodied heads floating around in Shakespeare's Henry VI plays, and although this action is not mentioned explicitly in the stage directions many directors do it anyway, 'cause it looks
+- There are lots of disembodied heads floating around in Shakespeare's Henry VI plays, and even when this action is not mentioned explicitly in the stage directions or dialogue cues, many directors do it anyway, 'cause it looks

-- At the end of Christopher Durang's The Actors Nightmare, when the actor is stuck in a production of A Man For All Seasons as Sir Thomas Moore and is beheaded:
+- At the end of Christopher Durang's The Actors Nightmare, when the actor is stuck in a production of A Man for All Seasons as Sir Thomas More and is beheaded:

 - Usually done in productions of Macbeth:

 Hail, king! for so thou art: behold, where stands

 - In the opera Turandot, the Prince of Persia is decapitated offstage and his head is brought back impaled on a stake, as a warning to would-be suitors of Turandot.

 - Some productions of Richard II do this, given that apart from executions (and the title character's assassination) the play is pretty bloodless.
 Notably, the 2013 Royal Shakespeare Company production had Bolingbroke (played by Nigel Lindsay) rather gleefully brandish the severed heads of Bushy and Green (in blood-soaked sacks).